naturalis/nbclassify/nbclassify/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to nbclassify's documentation!
+Welcome to NBClassify's documentation!
 ======================================

+NBClassify is a collection of Python scripts for image fingerprinting (using the ImgPheno_ package) and recognition via artificial neural networks.

 Contents:

 .. toctree::
    :maxdepth: 4

-   nbclassify
+   installation
+   user_guide
+   api

 Indices and tables